pivotal/docs-tap/cli-plugins/apps/reference/workload-create-apply.hbs.md

 # tanzu apps workload apply

-This topic tells you about the Apps CLI `tanzu apps workload apply` command.
+This topic tells you about the Tanzu Apps CLI `tanzu apps workload apply` command.

 Use the `tanzu apps workload apply` command to create and update workloads that are deployed in a cluster through a supply chain.